 Christine Morrill Stengel, MSN'09, is a nurse practitioner specializing in anti-aging and functional medicine, hospital medicine and internal medicine at her private practice in Nashville (2020).

 Jannyse Starks Tapp, MSN'09, DNP'11, welcomed a daughter in August 2021 and is co-recipient of the 2020 Martin Luther King Jr. Award, presented by VUSN and Vanderbilt University School of Medicine, for her work educating students, faculty and staff about the effects of poverty on health.
-She published “Vaginal Irritation in Prepubertal Girls: Age-Specific Considerations in Primary Care,” in The Journal for Nurse Practitioners in September 2019, and was featured in November in a WTVF-NewsChannel 5 story about VUSN’s poverty simulation, which she co-leads.
+She published "Vaginal Irritation in Prepubertal Girls: Age-Specific Considerations in Primary Care," in The Journal for Nurse Practitioners in September 2019, and was featured in November in a WTVF-NewsChannel 5 story about VUSN's poverty simulation, which she co-leads.
 Jannyse is an assistant professor at VUSN.

 Kristin Vollrath, MSN'09, is a family nurse practitioner at Pediatric Associates of Franklin in Tennessee (2017).

 Dani Williamson, MSN'09, is author of the book, Wild & Well: Dani's Six Commonsense Steps to Radical Healing , published by Morgan James in November 2021, news of which was in the Williamson Herald .
-She was interviewed in November 2020 by Nashville's WSMV about suicide prevention and how to help those who may be in danger.
-She received the 2019 FranklinIs Sizzle Award for best family practice in Williamson County, Tennessee.
+She was interviewed in November 2020 by Nashville's WSMV about suicide prevention and how to help those who may be at risk and received the 2019 FranklinIs Sizzle Award for best family practice in Williamson County, Tennessee.
 Her Integrative Family Medicine was the only nurse-led practice nominated for the award.